benjhatch/Snake/README.md

 2) NetworkedSnake: Clone the project onto your computer, run main.py on the computer you would like to host the game on.
 Run client.py on the computers of the people that would like to play. **IMPORTANT NOTE FOR WINDOWS** - If you have a windows machine, simply download the appropriate .exe file found in the "ExecutableFiles_Windows" folder.
 Then run the .exe

 All of this project was developed independently by me (Benjamin Hatch).
 Enjoy!

+**If you do not have windows, you might need to install Python 3 and/or Pygame**